Bathroom Wall Tile Height: How High Should You Go?

 Wainscotting is a classic choice for bathrooms that border on the traditional side.
 The classic design feature is usually between 34 and 54" high, with 36" being the average height.
 A classic offset or straight set pattern in a standard field size tile works best for this wall height.
 For a truly classic look, finish the top with a decorative trim or a bullnosed edge.

-For a more contemporary take on the traditional wainscotting style, try using a traditional material, such as our glazed thin Brick or ceramic tile.
+For a more contemporary take on the traditional wainscotting style, try using a traditional material, such as our glazed thin Brick or ceramic bathroom wall tiles.
 Leave the border with a square, glazed edge for a clean and modern design detail.

 A little of both